Scott3142/python-programming/site/codelabs/part-4.md

 Positive
 : **Exercise - Printing from a file** <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> [Source files on Github](https://github.com/btec-diploma-unit4-programming-master/exercise-4-23-printing-from-a-file.git)

-Positive
-: **Exercise - Printing a specified file** <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> [Source files on Github](https://github.com/btec-diploma-unit4-programming-master/exercise-4-23-printing-a-specified-file.git)

 In the example below, we read all the lines of the file "file.txt", which are then added to a list.
 This implementation uses the Python `with` keyword.

 ```python